 It’s “really yummy cupcakes,” which sounds odd when used so frequently in a short piece of text.

 Both Matt Cutts and John Mueller of Google have advised webmasters to avoid fixating on keyword density.
 According to them, there is no optimal number of times a keyword should appear on a page.
-Instead, content creators should focus on naturally including keywords and variations of them in their content.

 Do: Improve your content’s readability